-Upon retirement from regular City service, as defined by PERS, an employee shall be entitled to compensation for one quarter of the accumulated Sick Leave on the books at the time of such retirement, and at his/her regular salary on said retirement date.
+Employees hired on or before City Council adoption of this MOU in 2022 shall be entitled to sick leave buyback at retirement.
+Upon retirement from regular City service, as defined by PERS, a qualified employee shall be entitled to compensation for one quarter of the accumulated Sick Leave on the books at the time of such retirement, and at his/her regular salary on said retirement date.
+This benefit shall not apply to any employee hired after the 2022 adoption of the MOU.